openhab/openhab-docs/installation/qnap.md

 ### USB dongles

 USB dongles may or may not work as QTS (QNAP's operating system) might not include the necessary drivers.
 However, you can install [USB serial drivers](https://www.myqnap.org/product/usb-serial-drivers/) (preferrably from MyQNAP repo), maybe it will include missing drivers for the dongle.
-In caso of doubt use network dongles instead.
+In case of doubt use network dongles instead.

 ### Manual update